hammerheim-game/hammerheim-rules/6-optional-rules.md

 gore attack in hand-to-hand combat at the mutant's normal Strength The mutant may no longer wear a helmet.
 43 Iron Hard Skin*: The mutant's skin is covered in iron and steel scales.
-The mutant's armour save is improved by +1 (i.e. a 5+ save becomes a 4+).
-Note that a warrior's armour save may never improve to better than a 1+ save.
-If the mutant has no armour, their skin alone gives them a 6+ armour save.
+The mutant's armor save is improved by +1 (i.e. a 5+ save becomes a 4+).
+Note that a warrior's armor save may never improve to better than a 1+ save.
+If the mutant has no armor, their skin alone gives them a 6+ armor save.
 44 Mace Tail*: The mutant grows a flexible tail with a mace-like bony tip.
 Unless it already has a tail, the mutant gains an extra tail attack in each hand-to-hand combat phase at the mutant's Strength